 How to comment on planning applications

-Comments (also known as a representations) for current applications can be submitted online.
+Comments (also known as a representations) for current applications can be submitted through Public Access.

-For the purposes of Data Protection, you'll need to register and you will be asked to read the terms and conditions of use before registering.
+For the purposes of Data Protection, you will need to register and be asked to read the terms and conditions of use before accessing this service.

 You can also send in comments by post to: